Eliane-M/wallet_web_app/README.md

 ## Getting started

-To get started with the website, you can use the [Live frontend website](https://wallet-web-app-hama.onrender.com) or clone the repo to use it locally.
+To get started with the website, you can use the [Live frontend website](https://wallet-web-app-hama.onrender.com).
+[Link for deployed backend](https://wallet-web-application-zzq9.onrender.com) or clone the repo to use it locally.
 (Recommended in case the frontend link is giving trouble).

 To clone the repo, use the following commands in your terminal